25prabhu10/notes/docs/Languages/CSS/CSS.md

 - `:hover`: Match when an element is being hovered over (such as using the mouse)
 - `:focus`: Match an element selected with the keyboard (by tabbing), or with the mouse (by clicking the element)
 - `:active`: Match an element in the process of being activated (such as clicking, while the mouse button is depressed)
-- `:target`: Select an element that has an ID matching the URL’s fragment (the portion after the #)
+- `:target`: Select an element that has an ID matching the URL's fragment (the portion after the #)

 ### Properties